 HRA requirements

-The IRS has clear rules governing how HRAs work and how employers must set them up to comply.
+The IRS has clear rules governing how different types of HRAs work and how employers must set them up to comply.

-- Even if the employee agrees to it, the organization can't fund its contribution through wage deductions
+• Even if the employee agrees to it, the organization can't fund its employer contributions through wage deductions

-- Employees must have MEC to get reimbursements free of income tax
+• Employees must have minimum essential coverage (MEC) to get reimbursements free of income tax

-Certain types of HRAs, like the qualified small employer HRA (QSEHRA), have annual contribution limits, while others don’t, like the individual coverage HRA (ICHRA) and the group coverage HRA (GCHRA).
+Certain types of HRAs, like the qualified small employer HRA (QSEHRA) and the excepted benefit HRA (EBHRA), have maximum annual employer contribution limits, while others, like the individual coverage HRA (ICHRA) and the group coverage HRA (GCHRA), don't have annual contribution limits.

 HRA compliance